revbayes/revbayes.github.io/tutorials/multifig/index.md

 {% subsection Output %}

+> ## Example output
+> **Note:** Complete FIG analyses can take several hours to run.
+To explore
+> FIG analysis output as part of a workshop, we recommend that you
+> download precomputed "example output" from the top left menu on this
+> page.
+Save these files into your local `output` directory and view results
+> and/or run the following plotting code.
+{:.info}

 Example output files are provided with this tutorial (see panel on top left).
 This section shows how generate plots for FIG analysis results using the [FIG Tools](https://github.com/hawaiian-plant-biogeography/fig_tools) repository, which primarily uses R, RevGadgets, ggplot, and igraph for visualization.

 NOTE: Your output may look slightly different than the output shown below.
 If you want to exactly replicate the results of the tutorial, you must set a seed at the beginning of the `kadua_geosse.Rev` script by adding the RevBayes command `seed(1)`.